 A: Project Atlas is a partnership of public and private national level higher education data collection agencies, with the Institute of International Education serving as its secretariat.
-The project was launched in 2001 with generous support from the Ford Foundation and is currently supported by the Bureau of Educational and Cultural Affairs of the U.S. Department of State and its partners.
+The project was launched in 2001 with generous support from the Ford Foundation, supported by the Bureau of Educational and Cultural Affairs of the U.S. Department of State, IIE, and its partners.

 Q: Who are the current Project Atlas partners?

 A: Project Atlas is a network of leading academic mobility research and government institutes worldwide.
 Our country partners typically include agencies that are able to share their country’s data on student mobility and who are also engaged in higher education internationalization.
 Our research affiliates include centers and organizations that play a key role in internationalization issues pertaining to their country (while not necessarily sharing data), as well as those that have a multi-region or global outlook on student mobility.